 Breathability & Ventilation

-Our Best Buy winner's NanoPro fabric proved to breathe better than other jackets in its price range like the Patagonia Torrentshell
+Our Best Buy winner's NanoPro fabric proved to breathe better than other jackets in its price range like Patagonia's Torrentshell

 .
 Check out the chart below to see where all the jackets ranked in this category.